A long-term alliance between Swiss Re and Oxfam shows how businesses can partner with NGOs to improve social impact and find new market opportunities.

 Hiring strategy can help organizations better understand these differences.
 Increasingly, companies employ NGO veterans to help guide their interactions with nonprofits, and NGOs look to the private sector for managers who can help them navigate their relationships with companies.

-At the same time, think strategically about whether you are choosing the right partner – just as you would with a business partnership.
+At the same time, think strategically about whether you are choosing the right NGO partner – just as you would with a business partnership.
 What does each side bring to the table?
 Especially with a significant partnership, is there a foundation for trust?
 Trust relies on shared culture or complementary missions and respect for the partner’s potential contribution.
 Swiss Re’s project leader recalls his first, positive, impression of Oxfam: “We had a feeling that Oxfam really knew what they were doing.”

-4. Plan for the relationship to evolve over time.
-External conditions, interests and positions will change.
+External conditions, interests, and positions will change as time goes on.
 These changes can sometimes mean that the partnership has run its course.
 That’s okay too.
-Just be prepared for and responsive to these changes.
+Just be prepared for and responsive to these changes in relationship dynamics.
 Regular meetings with both parties to assess the partnership’s usefulness and prospects can build reflection into the process.
 You can also build this evolution into the initial agreement or Memorandum of Understanding, so that both sides expect that the relationship will require reassessment.

 I wrote the original version of this article in 2012.
 Here’s what has happened since.